 If you find it difficult to get enough calcium from your diet - for example, if you are a vegan who is unable to tolerate soya - calcium supplement tablets are available at supermarkets and chemists.

-Public Health England recommends that everyone should take a vitamin D supplement of 10 micrograms (mcg) daily during the winter.
+The Department of Health and Social Care currently recommends that everyone should take a vitamin D supplement of 10 micrograms (mcg) daily during the winter months (October-March).
 Some people are at greater risk of vitamin D deficiency; therefore, a routine vitamin D supplement all year round is recommended.
 This includes:

 - All pregnant and breastfeeding women.